rpg-framework/rpg-framework/README.md

 ## Root Directory

-The root directory of your project is "public".
+The root directory of your project is `public`.
 The index.php inside it manages all routes.
 You can upload CSS, JS, webfonts, images, robots.txt, sitemap.xml, and all accessible resources to this directory.

 ## Installation